 How to Plan your GRE Exam Registration?

 When you have plans to take the GRE exam, your first step that you should take is to know the complete details on how to register for the test.
-Actually the GRE exam registration process is not that difficult.
-ETS allows 4 different ways of GRE registration: Online, Phone, Mail and Fax.
-This article provides useful information related to the GRE registration process.
+Actually the registration process is not that difficult.
+ETS allows 4 different ways to register: Online, Phone, Mail and Fax.
+This article provides useful information related to the whole process.

 Which GRE Exam Registration Method is the most Appropriate for you?

-The GRE exam registration method that you can follow depends on the country or region where you reside, and the format of GRE test you want to take.
+The registration method of GRE that you can follow depends on the country or region where you reside, and the format of the test you want to take.
 Before planning to register for the test, you must consider the following points:

-- Decide which format (computer-based or paper-based) of the GRE test is comfortable for you.
+- Decide which format (computer-based or paper-based) of the test is comfortable for you.

 - Check with the ETS website (http://www.ets.org/bin/getprogram.cgi?test=gre) whether your preferred test format is available in the country or region in which you reside.
 If it is not available, you either choose a testing location that allows the test format of your choice or consider taking the test in the format that is allowed in your location.

-- Based on the testing location and test format you decide, find out which method of GRE exam registration is applicable or convenient for you by visiting the ETS websites: http://www.ets.org/gre/revised_general/register/cbt/ and http://www.ets.org/gre/revised_general/register/pbt/.
+- Based on the testing location and test format you decide, find out which method of registration is applicable or convenient for you by visiting the ETS websites: http://www.ets.org/gre/revised_general/register/cbt/ and http://www.ets.org/gre/revised_general/register/pbt/.

 GRE Registration Methods for Different Countries/Regions